How do we know that art has a lasting impact?

 Nonetheless, it’s been on my mind as an artist for a decade.
 I wanted to better understand whether art can be an intervention, without losing the individuality and pure creativity that differentiates it from institutional enactments with narrowly defined goals.
 I also wondered whether art can function as a medium, where the participant decides their direction.
 Can art help build creative space for participants to choose their change?

-You pick a “gamepiece” that has a unique meaning.
+This was where my games began, as site-specific installations that ask viewers to creatively confront their way of looking at the world, slowly walking a road from audience to maker.
+While every game is different, here’s how one of them works: You pick a “gamepiece” that has a unique meaning.
 But you don’t yet know what it means.
-You put it on a “game board”, carefully selecting an event from thousands laid out in front of you like a whirlwind of human experience.
+You put it on a “game board,” carefully selecting an event from thousands laid out in front of you like a whirlwind of human experience.
 You’re surrounded by people, collectively making choices together.
-At the end, you find out that your game piece stood for an emotion, and you’re asked to write a work of micro-fiction, as I call it, combining the emotion and event.
+At the end, you find out that your game piece stands for an emotion.
+You’re asked to write a work of microfiction, combining the emotion and event.

 A simple game generated a dramatic spectrum of experiences.
 Some picked an event reflecting their lived histories; others, their hopes; others, pure fiction.
 Some discovered that the emotion they picked was exactly what they felt; others, the exact opposite; others, a hidden layer of truth; others, pure conjecture shaping their story.

 The reactions were personal, emotional, creative, and generative.
 People working in local businesses told their customers to come play.
 One participant told me that the game changed her life.
 Another shared with me, a complete stranger, a secret that was causing her intense guilt.

 What they reminded me was that meaningful, and sometimes uncomfortable, rules can unlock creativity in people that even they didn’t realize was possible.